K4KarolE/31_I_aM_Db_Bee/README.md

 in progress

 ## How to use less information/columns from the target sheet
-- No code:
+No code:
+- Hide the unwanted columns in the `target excel sheet`
+- Save and close it
+- Run the program
+- Copy visible cells only, help:
 ```
 https://support.microsoft.com/en-us/office/copy-visible-cells-only-6e3a1f01-2884-4332-b262-8b814412847e
 ```
-- Code: or you can amend the `functions / excel_sheet.py` file
+Code: amend the `functions / excel_sheet.py` file

 ## Alternative start
 in progress